vuejs/apollo/packages/docs/src/guide/apollo/queries.md

 ## Advanced options

-There are even more options specific to vue-apollo, see the [API Reference](../../api/smart-query.md).
+There are even more options specific to `vue-apollo`, see the [API Reference](../../api/smart-query.md).